Dear Home Ec 101,

 Adding vinegar was one of the two things you should do to help reduce the excess foam caused by liquid dish soap when it is added to your dishwasher.
 The other thing you should add is a generous amount of salt.

 Vinegar and salt are both great at reducing the foam caused by detergents for hand washing.
-Salt reduces the surface tension of the water which inhibits the production of suds.
+Salt reduces the surface tension of the water, inhibiting the production of suds.
 The dishwasher should then be forced through a rinse cycle.

 People like to see soap bubbles, it makes them think their soap is working.
-So… liquid dish soaps for handwashing dishes are very foamy, which makes them very bad for dishwashers which really move that water around (which would create a lot of foam, very quickly).
-That foam then gets in the way of the water jets that are supposed to rinse your dishes and nothing gets as clean as it should.
-Additionally, liquid dish soap is nowhere near as strong, chemically speaking as dishwasher detergent, because the detergent is designed to not destroy your hands.
+Liquid dish soaps for handwashing dishes are very foamy, making them very bad for dishwashers that move water around (which would create a lot of foam very quickly).
+That foam then gets in the way of the water jets that are supposed to rinse your dishes, and nothing gets as clean as it should.
+Additionally, liquid dish soap is nowhere near as strong as dishwasher detergent because the detergent is designed to not destroy your hands.

 Send your questions to firstname.lastname@example.org.

 2 thoughts on “Bubble Overload!
 Dish Soap In The Dishwasher”

 Fabric softner gets rid of tooooo much soap in the washer but I am not sure it would be safe in your dishwasher.

 I did this once as a child- and flooded the kitchen about half a foot deep in thick creamy white soap suds 🙂